Taylor Swift Blacks Out Her Social Media. Internet Melts.

 It appears Taylor Swift has gone dark on all her social media channels.

-On Friday morning devoted fans pulled up her Instagram, Tumblr, and Twitter accounts to find that notably, there were no posts at all.
+On Friday morning, devoted fans pulled up her Instagram, Tumblr, and Twitter accounts to find that notably, there were no posts at all.
 Even her official website was entirely blacked out as of Friday morning.

 Unsurprisingly, her fans are speculating that this means an album drop can't be too far off.